 Porter Sculpture Park is a quirky collection of metal artwork by Wayne Porter set in a 10-acre grassy field.
-He is self-taught adapting the blacksmithing skills taught by his father to create larger-than-life art.
-One of his largest pieces is a 60 foot bull head that had to be brought to the site in 2 pieces.
-The park is open daily mid-May to mid-September for a small entrance fee and is just off I90 about 30 miles west of Sioux Falls, South Dakota.
+He is self-taught.
+He adapted the blacksmithing skills his father taught him creating larger-than-life art.
+One of his largest pieces, a 60 foot bull head, needed to be brought to the site in 2 pieces.
+The park is open daily mid-May to mid-September for a small entrance fee.
+It is just off I90 about 30 miles west of Sioux Falls, South Dakota.

 Mitchell Corn Palace

 Murals made of corn and other grains decorate this multi-purpose facility’s exterior.
 There’s a new theme each year.
 New murals, designed by local artists, replace the previous year’s art.
 In 1892, the first murals showcased the riches of South Dakota agriculture and encouraged settlement in the area.
 They have been created annually ever since.
 Inside displays describe the history of the palace, how the murals are created and show photos of many of the past murals.
 It’s free to visit.
 They open daily, except for Sundays from December to April and several major holidays.
 The corn palace is on Main Street in Mitchell, about 70 miles west of Sioux Falls on I90.

 Dignity of Earth and Sky Statue

-Dignity of Earth and Sky is a 50 foot high stainless steel sculpture of an Indigenous woman in plains-style dress holding a star quilt.
+The 50-foot high stainless steel sculpture of an Indigenous woman in plains-style dress holds a star quilt.
 She stands high on a bluff overlooking the Missouri River.
-The sculpture is by South Dakota artist Dale Lamphere.
-He created the statue to honor the indigenous people of the Great Plains.
+Dale Lamphere, a South Dakota artist, created the statue to honor the indigenous people of the Great Plains.
 If you need to stretch your legs on your I90 journey, stop and see Dignity of Earth and Sky at the Chamberlain Interstate Welcome Center (I90 mile post 264).
 The overlook of the Missouri River is impressive also.

 Pierre, the South Dakota State Capital